alexastrum/biohacking/protocols/routines/fitness.md

 ## Water sports

-Every day, if near an appropriate body of water. ~60 days / year ATM.
+Most days, if near an appropriate body of water. ~60 days / year ATM.
+Any of the following:

 - <5m Swim
 - 10-60m Surfing